When To Seek Help: Trust-Aware Assistance Seeking in Human-Supervised Autonomy: Validation of Trust-aware Assistance-Seeking Policy

 We now investigate if the trust-aware policy improved human trust in addition to improving the team performance as discussed above.
 In our experiments, participants completed the Trust Perception Scale survey both before and after the experiment.
 The \textit{Trust Perception Scale} is a 40-item survey that aims to measure trust while taking into account the human, robot, and environmental elements of the human-robot interaction.
 It is designed as a pre- and post-interaction measurement of trust and is used to evaluate changes in human trust \cite{schaefer2016measuring}.
 The collected responses are the 14 sub-scale of the survey developed in~\cite{schaefer2016measuring}, also shown in Appendix~\ref{appendix:survey_schaefer}.

 In total, participants completed this questionnaire three times, the first before the experiment, and the remaining two after completion with each policy.
 We dub these survey responses as ``pre-experiment", ``post-trust-agnostic", and ``post-trust-aware" responses.
 The comparison of the survey scores is shown in Fig.~\ref{fig:Schaefer}.
 The responses to the 14 survey questions are aggregated, resulting in a trust score.
-This process involves first reverse coding (taking the negative value) the questions that describe negative qualities.
+This process involves first reverse coding the questions that describe negative qualities.
 The responses are then summed and divided by the total number of questions.
 More detailed instructions can be found in \cite{schaefer2016measuring}.
-The average scores on the collected trust survey are 44, 44.9, and 50.7 for pre-experiment, trust-agnostic, and trust-aware, respectively.
-Table~\ref{tb:ttest} presents the calculated p-values associated with survey data collected under different experiment conditions.
-When comparing surveys collected after the experiment, the trust-aware policy (mean score of 50.7) yields a higher trust score relative to the trust-agnostic policy (mean score of 44.9) with a p-value of 0.0342, which is statistically significant.
-When comparing surveys collected before the experiment (mean score of 44) and post-trust-agnostic policy (mean score of 44.9), the p-value calculated is equal to 0.7722, which suggests that trust-agnostic policy has no statistically significant effect on trust.
-A comparison of the surveys collected before the experiment (mean score of 44) and after the experiment with the trust-aware policy (mean score of 50.7) suggests that the trust-aware policy improves human trust and the increase is somewhat statistically significant with a p-value of 0.0554.
+The average scores on the collected trust survey are 65.44, 66.39, and 72.14 for pre-experiment, trust-agnostic, and trust-aware, respectively.